What is an insurance premium?

 Your excess is the amount you agree to pay towards any claim you make.
 You only have to pay your excess if you're involved in an accident and make a claim.

 A premium, on the other hand, is the amount you pay for your car insurance policy.
-You start paying your premium once you sign up.
+Sometimes, by choosing to pay a higher excess you can lower your premium.